 Bridging Medical Research and Health

-The Kolling Research Strategy 2021-2025 will strengthen our ability to achieve ground breaking research, while delivering new opportunities and greater assistance to our teams.
+The Kolling Research Strategy 2021-2025 is strengthening our ability to achieve ground-breaking research, while delivering new opportunities and greater assistance to our teams.

-The research strategy will focus on areas of strength, drawing upon the expertise and resources of the University of Sydney and the Northern Sydney Local Health District, and positioning the institute as a centre of translational research excellence.
+The research strategy is focusing on areas of strength, drawing upon the expertise and resources of the University of Sydney and the Northern Sydney Local Health District, and positioning the institute as a hub of translational research excellence.

-Researchers will be supported to translate scientific discoveries into positive outcomes for clinical practice and community health.
+Researchers are supported to translate scientific discoveries into positive outcomes for clinical practice and community health.

 These areas of research investigate some of the biggest health challenges of our time.
 Collectively, they cost the community billions of dollars a year in health, personal and economic costs.